 Information and Pictures on Pubic Lice (Crabs), a condition usually transmitted through sexual contact.
 Information includes symptoms, diagnosis, treatment, transmission, prevention and other general information.

-The most common parasites that infect humans are lice (Pediculosis pubis or pubic lice and Pediculosis humanus capitis or head lice) and mites (Scabies).
-Pediculosis pubis, commonly named ‘crab lice’ or ‘crabs’ occurs worldwide and dates back to the writings of the ancient Greek philosopher, Aristotle.
+The most common parasites that infect humans are pubic lice (Pediculosis pubis) and head lice (Pediculosis humanus capitis) and mites (Scabies).
+Pediculosis pubis, commonly named ‘crab lice’ or ‘crabs’ occurs worldwide.
+Records of crabs date back to the writings of the ancient Greek philosopher, Aristotle.

 Pubic lice infest areas of the body where hair grows, especially the groin.
 They are most common in adolescents and young adults.
-It has been of epidemic proportions across all age and socio-economic class groups since the 1960s.
+They have occurred at epidemic proportions across all age and socio-economic class groups since the 1960s.

 An estimated 3 million people with new cases of pubic lice are treated each year in the United States.